European stocks open lower after the US interest rate hike

 Last updated:

-European stocks opened lower on Thursday, after a weak trading session on Wall Street the day before, when the Federal Reserve announced a widely expected rate hike of 25 basis points, and hinted it might suspend monetary tightening soon.
+European stocks opened lower on Thursday, following a weak trading session on Wall Street the day before, when the Federal Reserve announced a widely expected rate hike of 25 basis points, and hinted it might suspend monetary tightening soon.

 European banking shares fell 1%, leading the losses in the financial sector, and Citigroup downgraded the sector’s credit rating, warning that the rapid pace of interest rate hikes would affect economic activity and bank profits.